mobie/mobie.github.io/tutorials/mobie_project_creator.md

 Select the relevant view in the drop down menus and click 'view'.
 Then setup the view as you like by moving in the MoBIE viewer / changing the colour, brightness etc...

-To save these changes you can then right click in the viewer and select 'Save Current Settings As View', and select 'Overwrite existing view' and 'Project'.
+To save these changes you can then right click in the viewer and select 'Save Current View', and select 'Overwrite existing view' and 'Project'.

 The following dialog has all the same settings as [here](./creating_your_own_views.md), with one additional one 'Save location'.
 Select 'dataset.json' for this.